gardener/gardener/docs/concepts/etcd.md

 [etcd maintenance tasks](https://etcd.io/docs/v3.3/op-guide/maintenance/) must be performed from time to time in order to re-gain database storage and to ensure the system's reliability.
 The [backup-restore](https://github.com/gardener/etcd-backup-restore)
-_sidecar_ takes care about this job, as well.
-Gardener chooses a random time **within the shoot's maintenance time** to configure these tasks.
+_sidecar_ takes care about this job as well.
+Gardener chooses a random time **within the shoot's maintenance time** to schedule these tasks.